-- The ginger bug needs to feed on sucrose, so avoid using alternative sweeteners.
+- The ginger bug needs to feed on sucrose, so don’t use alternative sweeteners.
 Coconut sugar is fine, but honey and maple syrup are not.
 I like to use panela sugar, which is unrefined and makes a deep brown soda.
 If you use white sugar then you’ll have a pale soda.